actoaps/actojs/packages/ajax/README.md

 * `putFormJwtFactory(history: History, jwt: String, pathOnUnauthorized: String)`
 * `deleteFormJwtFactory(history: History, jwt: String, pathOnUnauthorized: String)`

-If you need to a really special snowflake, then you can get the `Wretch` object directly, by calling the `getWretch()` function.
+If you need to build a really special snowflake, then you can get the `Wretch` object directly, by calling the `getWretch()` function.